 Peritoneal Mesothelioma affects the stomach and the abdomen.
 Other affected organs are the bowel, liver, and spleen.
 Symptoms include pain on the belly area, abdominal swelling, recurring constipation or diarrhea, nausea, vomiting, loss of appetite, breathing problems, chest pain, fever, foot swelling, anemia and even blood clotting abnormalities.

 The rarest form of mesothelioma is pericardial mesothelioma.
-This type affects the heart and the cavity that surrounds the heart called the pericardium.
+This type affects the heart and the cavity that surrounds the heart which is called the pericardium.
 It can cause some or all of the following symptoms: chest pain, shortness of breath, persistent coughing, dyspnea, and palpitations.
-Patients suffering from this kind of mesothelioma also suffers from pericardial effusion or a collection of fluid in the sac that surrounds the heart.
+Patients suffering from this kind of mesothelioma also suffer from pericardial effusion or a collection of fluid in the sac that surrounds the heart.

 If the cancer cells have spread beyond the mesothelium to other parts of the body, symptoms like pain, trouble swallowing or swelling of the neck or face may be experienced by the patient.

 Symptoms of Late-Stage Mesothelioma

 Symptoms of late-stage mesothelioma would differ in both pattern and intensity.
 In the case of pleural mesothelioma, there could be recurrent hydro-pneumothorax or accumulation of fluid in the cavity of lungs that would not benefit from therapy.
 Generally, doctors would remove the fluid through the puncture.
 However, fluid would return after a few days.
-There would be excessive fatigue, pleural effusion, not only shortness of breath but also pain associated with breathing.
-Due to growth and spreading of tumor in the pulmonary cavity, it may put pressure on the food pipe, resulting in difficulties of swallowing.
+There would also be excessive fatigue, pleural effusion, and not only shortness of breath but also pain associated with breathing.
+Due to growth and spreading of tumors in the pulmonary cavity, it may put pressure on the food pipe, resulting in difficulties of swallowing.
 In some cases, there may be severe inflammation of the lungs and coughing up of blood.

 Symptoms of late-stage mesothelioma of the peritoneal cavity would differ.
-A person may suffer from a buildup of fluid in the abdominal cavity, hernias, abdominal distention.
+A person may suffer from a buildup of fluid in the abdominal cavity, hernias, and abdominal distention.
 The enlarged abdominal tumor may cause a sudden loss of appetite and symptoms of intestinal obstruction.